How to Take a Snapshot on VMware Fusion in Mac & macOS

 CPU PowerIt refers to the processing power of the host computer.
 More powerful CPUs process faster.A powerful CPU shortens the time.

 Virtual Machine StatusIt refers to the current state of the virtual machine (running, suspended, closed).
-The running machine may take more time when taking backups.Running a VM takes a longer time.
+The running machine may take more time when taking backups.Running a VM takes longer.

 Change AmountIt describes the amount of data saved/modified when taking or restoring a backup.More changes take longer.